Ziwei-Wang-Will/IMDb_Sentiment_Analysis_with_Deep_Learning/README.md

 ## Analysis Structure
 1. Basic preprocessing of NLP data
-2. Built a model using FNN
+2. Built a model using FFNN
 3. Improvements to the model - dealt with overfitting
 4. Model Comparison